hummingbot/hummingbot-site/docs/bounties/faq.md

 ## What types of connector bounties will the Foundation handle?

-Only CLOB (Spot), CLOB (Perp), and AMM connectors.
+Integrations to exchanges that meet the [connector standards](/exchanges/) for CLOB (Spot), CLOB (Perp), and AMM connectors.

 ## What types of strategies bounties will the Foundation handle?

-Only [Controllers](/v2-strategies/controllers/index.md) for directional strategies and market making strategies.
+Custom algorithmic trading stratgies composed as a [Script](/scripts) or [Controller](/v2-strategies/controllers/index.md) - market making, arbitrage, directional, etc.

 ## Can multiple users fund a single bounty?

-Yes, multiple users can fund the same bounty.
+Yes, multiple users can fund the same bounty, but they must coordinate between themselves to ensure that the Foundation receives the bounty amounts in a timely manner.

 ## What does the preliminary check for new connectors entail?